bevy-cheatbook/bevy-cheatbook/src/platforms/wasm/wasm-pack.md

 ## Main Source File

-When using `wasm-pack`, we are treating the project as a "library" rather than an "application".
+When using `wasm-pack`, it is treating the project as a "library" rather than an "application".
 This means that your main file is `lib.rs` instead of `main.rs`.

 In `src/lib.rs`, write your "main function" as follows: